Surgical Subspecialties

 American Urological Association (AUA)

 The AUA has no standalone AI clinical practice guideline.
 Review of official AUA Policy and Position Statements confirms no AI-specific policy document.
+However, the AUA has increased AI-related advocacy and education:

 Prostate MRI guidance: The AUA/SUO Early Detection of Prostate Cancer Guideline (2023) mentions AI only in Future Directions: “evolving MRI protocols, such as biparametric MRI and use of artificial intelligence, requires further study.”
 AI is not recommended as a current clinical adjunct.